 I’ve been to a lot of places around the world, but I’d never been anywhere where Arabic culture was so prevalent.
 It was very alien, and very beautiful.

 I explored the market with Jack, and we sat on a small wooden bench outside a shisha place and I drank an orange juice.
 We talked for an hour or two – about our taxi driver, about Bosnia, about all sorts – and in the early evening we climbed back into the mountains to hit the hay.

-It wasn’t a straightforward day, it wasn’t a comfortable day, but it was a day spent completely in the moment, which means it was a good day for the soul.
+It wasn’t a straightforward day, it wasn’t a comfortable day, but it was a good day for the soul.